jhashikhar/digital-signal-governance/docs/governance-overview.md

 - Are interpreted consistently in accordance with their defined meaning
 - Carry governance documentation sufficient to support downstream reliance

-When any of these conditions is absent or compromised, the signal layer carries governance exposure that propagates into every downstream function.
+When any of these conditions is absent or compromised, the signal layer carries governance exposure that may propagate into every downstream function that depends upon it.

 ---